 This is for general information purposes only

 The Borough of Haddonfield holds a standard tax sale within the current year for delinquent taxes and/or municipal charges of the prior years.
-The Borough of Haddonfield will hold the 2020 Tax Sale on December 18, 2020 via on online sale process.
-The website will be open for viewing and/or bidding on November 18, 2020 here: https://haddonfield.newjerseytaxsale.com For the purpose of this document, ‘tax’ refers to real estate taxes, utility balances, and any other outstanding municipal charge.
+The Borough of Haddonfield will hold the next Tax Sale on December 16, 2021 in person at the Borough of Haddonfield.
+For the purpose of this document, ‘tax’ refers to real estate taxes, utility balances, and any other outstanding municipal charge.
 The Tax Sale has been advertised in The Retrospect and can viewed here: Tax Sale If you are planning on attending the Tax Sale, please email the Tax Collector PRIOR to the sale to register at: firstname.lastname@example.org

 Residents are notified via quarterly delinquent notices, on official notice of tax sale, newspaper advertisement, and public posting (in 5 Borough locales), that a lien on their property is up for sale.
 New Jersey requires at least 4 weeks of notice be given the property owner, and interested parties, immediately prior to the week of the sale.
 When advertising begins, additional fees are assessed for the cost of holding the sale, as well as the advertising costs.
 The minimum is $15.00, the maximum $100.00, based on 2% of the total prior year’s tax and interest.
 The costs are added to the lien.
 Up to two mailings of the notice may replace two publications, and up to $25.00 may be charged for each mailing.
 The mailings need not be certified.
 These costs are also added to the lien.